 But its content has led to bosses of the BBC1 children's programme dropping it from the favourite story category of the awards.

 Reacting to the decision to drop his book from the shortlist, Mulligan told the Daily Telegraph: I'm sad because I thought when Blue Peter chose the book they were declaring their passion for literature.
-Sadly the fall-back position is one of fear.
+Sadly the fall-back position is one of

+fear.
 It's part of the insidious process that bans snowball fights.

 The BBC said: Trash, by Andy Mulligan, should not have been shortlisted for the Blue Peter Book Awards because it contains scenes of violence and swearing that are not suitable for the younger end of our audience.
-We regret the mistake that was made
+We regret the mistake that

-in the initial judging but we do not believe the book is appropriate for children as young as six.
+was made in the initial judging but we do not believe the book is appropriate for children as young as six.

 The adventure story follows three young boys who work sorting waste on a Third World rubbish dump and has drawn acclaim from critics.

 Andy Mulligan has vividly brought to life the world of kids who live on rubbish dumps all over the world.
-Seeing them in a documentary does not really convey the experiences of these children, their feelings, their hopes and dreams
+Seeing them in a documentary does not really convey the experiences of these children, their feelings, their hopes and

-and the harsh reality of surviving in such a hostile environment.
+dreams and the harsh reality of surviving in such a hostile environment.
 Fiction can be so much better at conveying the truth than documentary.

 Raphael finds a bag on the dump and inside is a key which opens up a can of worms he and his friends could never have dreamt of in their worst nightmares.
-Assisted by his friends Gardo and Rat (aka Jun Jun), he slowly unravels the
+Assisted by his friends Gardo and Rat (aka Jun Jun), he slowly

-conclusion.
+a very satisfying conclusion.
 The characters are wonderfully drawn and the story well told, although the rapid changes in point of view can be slightly distracting, and I would recommend this book to anyone.

 Ummm...The Daily Mail research into the Swedish cases found that they are very minor indeed.
 It seems that the 'crime' is sex by surprise, carrying a penalty of $715, and is related to condom use.
 See